 We work to help juveniles who've committed offenses re-connect with their families, schools and communities to form healthy relationships and develop tools to more effectively manage their conflicts.
-With support of $13,000, we could mediate an additional 52 cases, impacting youth, their families, and community members.
+With support of $125,000, we could mediate more than 200 additional cases, impacting youth, their families, and community members.

 Juvenile crime is major issue for Chicago, and it is a problem that can be addressed through early intervention.
 We work with youth who have been arrested for low-level offenses.
 The courts recognize that youth benefit from the opportunity to talk openly with their families and the victims of their crimes.
 During our process, mediators help youth reflect on the effect of their actions and work to develop options for repairing harm done to their communities.